atlassian-labs/compiled/packages/eslint-plugin/src/rules/no-invalid-css-map/README.md

 import React from 'react';
 import { cssMap } from '@compiled/react';

-// cssMap needs to be declared in the top-most scope
+// cssMap needs to be declared in the top-most scope.
 // (not within a function, class, etc.)

 const Foo = () => {